 4. Timing is very important in a new relationship

-Whether it is going on a first date with the new partner or introducing your new partner to your kids, remember that the timing is highly important and you cannot get it wrong.
-Only when you think that this is the person you want to give a chance to, then you can start dating the person.
+Whether it is going on a first date with the new partner or introducing them to your kids, remember that the timing is highly important in these matters.
+Falling in love quickly after divorce and rushing things can be as harmful as never letting yourself fall in love.
+Only when you’re sure that this is the person you want to give a chance to, is when you should start dating the person.

 6. New relationships are more complicated to handle

 As a divorcee, if you think that you will be able to handle any sort of relationship, then you’re mistaken because not all relationships are the same.
 Your new relationship after divorce will be entirely different from your last and is likely to bring its own set of complications and challenges that you will have to learn to navigate.